StephenGill/a11y-guidance.github.io/meeting-standards.md

 ## Understanding WCAG 2.0

-WCAG 2.0 is based on 4 design principles:
+WCAG 2.0 is based on 4 principles:

 - perceivable
 - operable